About

 My name is Paola Tubaro and I am research professor (Directrice de Recherche) at the National Centre for Scientific Research (CNRS, in French Centre National de la Recherche Scientifique).
-Trained as an economist and gradually morphed into a sociologist, I am a member of Centre de Recherche en Economie et Statistique (CREST) in the Greater Paris area.
+Trained as an economist and gradually morphed into a sociologist, I am a member of Centre de Recherche en Economie et Statistique (CREST) at Institut Polytechnique de Paris, in the Greater Paris area.
 I use social network science to shed new light on the contemporary transformations of markets and organizations.
-My current research focuses on the digital platform economy, the global production networks of the artificial intelligence industry, the role of human labor in the development of automation, and digital inequalities.
-I am also interested in the ethics of data and artificial intelligence.
+My current research focuses on the digital platform economy, the global production networks of artificial intelligence, the role of human labour in the development of automation, digital inequalities, and the spread of online disinformation.
+I am also interested in the ethics of data and artificial intelligence in a connected world.

 From January 2016 until August 2022, I was at a major computer science lab, Laboratoire Interdisciplinaire des Sciences du Numérique, also in the Paris area, where I built bridges between the social sciences and the latest developments in machine learning and artificial intelligence.